memes/terraform-google-secret-manager/README.md

 > NOTE: This module is for Terraform 0.13 and newer - use 0.12.x releases for Terraform 0.12

-This module provides an opinionated wrapper around creating and managing secret values in GCP [Secret Manager](https://cloud.google.com/secret-manager) with Terraform 0.12.
+This module provides an opinionated wrapper around creating and managing secret values in GCP [Secret Manager](https://cloud.google.com/secret-manager) with Terraform 0.13 and newer.

 <!-- spell-checker: ignore secretmanager cret -->
 Given a project identifier, the module will create a new secret, or update an